peerlinks/peerlinks/protocol.md

 Current version of protocol **DOES NOT** have:

-* Forward secrecy and backward secrecy (once invited to the channel - the participant downloads all history and read all further conversations even though they write access will expire in 99 days)
 * Data obfuscation.
 The messages in this protocol could be filtered by firewalls.
 Obfuscation can potentially happen on transport level (e.g., using [Noise Protocol Framework][Noise])